OptMap: Geometric Map Distillation via Submodular Maximization: Related Works

 \textbf{Submodular Maximization in Robotics} largely centers on improving the performance and efficiency of autonomous decision making.
 Many works prove that the underlying problem is submodular as theoretical justification for utilizing the greedy algorithm.
 Graph optimization is readily formulated as submodular maximization, with notable works in pose graph sparsification \cite{chen2021anchor, kretzschmar2011efficient, khosoussi2019reliable}, path planning \cite{zhang2016submodular, bai2024multi}, and area search and coverage \cite{ramesh2024approximate, li2024computation}.
-Multi-robot coordination has seen numerous advancements where submodularity can guarantee centralized and distributed planning with near-optimal coverage under tight communication constraints \cite{corah2019communication, corah2019distributed, gharesifard2017distributed}.
+Multi-robot coordination has seen numerous advances in which submodularity can guaranty centralized and distributed planning with near-optimal coverage under tight communication constraints \cite{corah2019communication, corah2019distributed, gharesifard2017distributed}.
 Submodularity is rarely found in perception algorithms, with notable exceptions in previously mentioned pose graph SLAM \cite{chen2021anchor, kretzschmar2011efficient, khosoussi2019reliable}, and some works in selecting either visual features \cite{carlone2018attention} or LiDAR scans \cite{thorne2025submodular} which best constrain localization.